pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 sns.scatterplot(df, x="t", y="y", hue="group");
 ```

-If we wanted, we could calculate a point estimate of the differences in differences (in a non-regression approach) like this.
+If we wanted, we could calculate a point estimate of the difference in differences (in a non-regression approach) like this.

 ```{code-cell} ipython3
 diff_control = (